IUCN-ELC/ecolex.docker/README.md

 You should be able to connect to http://localhost:8000

-To connect to other solr than the one bootstrapped by this docker suite change `EDW_SOLR_URI` in `deploy/web/docker.env`
+To connect to other solr than the one bootstrapped by this docker suite change `EDW_RUN_SOLR_URI` in `deploy/web/docker.env`

 # Deploy architecture